Skip to content

 Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul is getting along well.
 (3 John 2)

-A few months before I retired at the end of 2010, I began intentionally walking almost every day.
-I’d been walking for a lotta years before I moved to Santa Barbara and began my pastoral work, but somehow, the habit died away.
-We lived on a street without sidewalks, it was quite hilly . . . yadda, yadda, yadda.
+A few months before I retired at the end of 2010, I began walking intentionally almost every day.
+I’d been walking for many years before moving to Santa Barbara to begin my pastoral work, but somehow, the habit died away.
+We lived on a street without sidewalks, it was quite hilly…yadda, yadda, yadda.

-Then I landed in the hospital with blood clots in both lobes of both lungs and I began to think about trying to get more exercise.
-So I began walking again.
-Very slowly at first, walking laps around the large parking area of our driveway or around the campus at church.
-Sometimes even walking around the pews in the sanctuary.
+When I landed in the hospital with blood clots in the lobes of both lungs, I began to think about trying to get more exercise.
+So I started walking againvery slowly at first, doing laps around the large parking area of our driveway or the campus at church, sometimes even walking around the pews in the sanctuary.

 WALKING FOR HEALTH

-Then I went to Laity Lodge in the fall of 2012 — my second time to that marvelous place — and one of our speakers was an expert on neurobiology.
-We happened to be in the same van heading to the airport for our flights home and I asked him what the latest developments were for the treatment of Alzheimer’s disease.
+Then, in the fall of 2012, I went to Laity Lodge for the second time (my second time to that marvelous place), and one of our speakers was an expert on neurobiology.
+We happened to be in the same van heading to the airport for our flights home, and I asked him what the latest developments were for treating Alzheimer’s disease.

-He said this: “Sadly, there isn’t much that we know right now.
-It’s a much more complex process than we initially thought and the medications we’ve developed only target tiny pieces of that process.
-But there is one thing we do know that can help prevent or delay onset of this disease and that is this: thirty minutes of aerobic exercise at least five days each week.”
+He said this: “Sadly, there isn’t much we know right now.
+It’s a much more complex process than we initially thought, and the medications we’ve developed only target tiny pieces of that process.
+One thing we do know that can help prevent or delay the onset of this disease is thirty minutes of aerobic exercise at least five days each week.”

-So I began to step it up even more, eventually walking up to about a mile and a half or two miles each evening.
-Slowly, as I continued the walking habit, I began to get stronger and I also began to drop a few pounds here and there.
+So I began to step it up even more, eventually walking about a mile and a half or two miles each evening.
+Slowly, as I continued the walking habit, I began to get stronger and also began to drop a few pounds here and there.

 Bonus!